BavoDebraekeleer/cheat-sheet/Frontend/react.md

 ```

 We can define these variables as follows:
 - `data` – This variable represents the book itself.
-- `error`– If for some reason you can not find the book, this variable will contain the reasons why.
+- `error`— If for some reason you can not find the book, this variable will contain the reasons why.
-- `isLoading` – Thisvariable will have a boolean value of `true` when you are on your way to grab a book.
+- `isLoading` — This variable will have a boolean value of `true` when you are on your way to grab a book.
-- `isValidating` – Thisvariable will be similar to `isLoading` but it will have the value of `true` when you are checking your records if you already have the book next to you.
+- `isValidating` — This variable will be similar to `isLoading` but it will have the value of `true` when you are checking your records if you already have the book next to you.
 From now on, the place next to you will be called `cache`.
-- `key` – Representsthe book the customer wants.
+- `key` — Represents the book the customer wants.
 It could be for example the title.

 We can see this clearly in the next diagram:
 ![](https://miro.medium.com/v2/resize:fit:700/1*Asc71ccRQvHYYg6hL-zjTA.png)